 Who benefits from the Act?

 You do not have to register your product or process in order to be protected by the Act.
 This is especially important for smaller companies that may not have the time, knowledge or money to apply for a patent.
+Or if the trade secret cannot be protected by a patent.

 You are only protected by the Act if your trade secret meets the following conditions: